x42/fil4.lv2/README.md

-fil4.lv2 is a 4 band parametric equalizer with additional low+high shelf filters, Low and High-pass, as well as an optional, custom GUI displaying the transfer function and signal spectrum.
+fil4.lv2 is a 4 band parametric equalizer with additional low+high shelf filters, Low and High-pass, as well as an optional, custom GUI displaying the transfer function and realtime signal spectrum or spectrogram.

 It is available as [LV2 plugin](http://lv2plug.in/) and standalone [JACK](http://jackaudio.org/)-application.